 Incarcerated people are infected by the coronavirus at a rate more than five times higher than the nation’s overall rate.
 The death rate of inmates (39 deaths per 100,000) is also higher than the national rate (29 deaths per 100,000).

-Nearly 160,000 incarcerated people and staff have been infected with coronavirus and at least 1,002 have died.
+More than 252,000 incarcerated people and staff have been infected with coronavirus and at least 1,450 have died.
 While the number of deaths is increasing rapidly (it increased by about 40% over the past six weeks), it is likely even higher than the reported number because jails and prisons are conducting limited testing on incarcerated people.
 Many facilities won’t test incarcerated people who die after showing symptoms of Covid-19.

 The five largest outbreaks in the country are linked to correctional facilities, including Marion Correctional Institution, with 2,443 cases, Miami-Dade County Jail, with 2,099 cases, and Ohio’s Pickaway Correctional Institution, with 1,791 cases.
 The largest known coronavirus cluster in the country is at California’s San Quentin State Prison, where more than 2,600 incarcerated people and staff have been infected and 25 incarcerated people have died.

 The virus is spreading rapidly in prisons and jails across the country, and the examples continue to mount.
 In Texas, when the state began testing every incarcerated person in June, the number of infected prisoners and staff more than quadrupled (to 7,900).
 By September 9, the Texas Department of Criminal Justice reported more than 21,000 positive cases and 145 deaths.